GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 ![people.corporate.htb login redirects to sso.corporate.htb/login](/assets/images/Corporate/people.corporate.htb-login-redirects-to-sso.corporate.htb.png)

 There are bunch of routes here, so it's interesting.
 However, almost all redirect to /auth/login.
-Route / redirects to /dashboard that redirects to /auth/login and /static is for js and css files used in the web:
+Route / redirects to /dashboard that redirects to /auth/login.
+Route /static is for js and css files used in the web:

 ```bash
 ❯ ffuf -w /opt/SecLists/Discovery/Web-Content/directory-list-lowercase-2.3-medium.txt -t 50 -v -u http://people.corporate.htb/FUZZ